-Prior to this offering, certain of our outstanding share-based compensation awards were liability-classified.
+Prior to our initial public offering, certain of our outstanding share-based compensation awards were liability-classified.
 In particular:

 - Class C Shares.
-Certain of our founding partners and senior executives received a one-time issuance of fully-vested Class C shares (as classified under our Articles of Association in effect prior to the consummation of this offering) via an entity wholly owned by such founders and executives, as compensation for services rendered to us.
+Certain of our founding partners and senior executives received a one-time issuance of fully vested Class C shares (as classified under our Articles of Association in effect prior to the consummation of our initial public offering) as compensation for services rendered to us.
 These shares were subject to a lock-up period, and their terms provided Stone Co. with the right to redeem or repurchase such shares at any time at a price to be determined by our board of directors.
-Prior to January 2018, as our founding partners were deemed to have the power to cause the Company to redeem or repurchase shares beneficially owned by the founding partners, the fair value of the redemption or repurchase price related to the Class C shares beneficially owned by the founding partners was recorded as a liability in our financial statements.
+Prior to January 2018, as our founding partners were deemed to have the power to cause the Company to redeem or repurchase shares beneficially owned by the founding partners, the fair value of the redemption or repurchase price related to the Class C shares beneficially owned by the founding partners, the fair value of the redemption or repurchase price related to the Class C shares beneficially owned by the founding partners, the fair value of the redemption or repurchase price related to the Class C shares beneficially owned by the founding partners was recorded as a liability in our financial statements.
 During the periods that these Class C shares were liability classified, the liability was adjusted to fair value at each reporting date through profit or loss. - Co-Investment Shares.
 Certain employees were also granted incentive shares, or the Co-Investment Shares, in one of our subsidiaries.
 These Co-Investment Shares are subject to a lock-up period and a discounted buy-back feature to be exercised by Stone Co. if the employee leaves prior to lockup expiration.
 As a result, the Co-Investment Shares were recorded as a liability in our financial statements.
-Prior to this offering, the Co-Investment Shares were liability classified and the liability was adjusted to fair value at each reporting date through profit or loss.
+DLP Capital, LLC and DLP Par Participações S.A. each have a 90day option to repurchase the Co-Investment Shares at the price of the most recent capital increase of DLP Pagamentos Brasil S.A. following expiration of the lock-up period and adjusted by 110% of the CDI Rate.

-In January 2018, the terms of the articles of association of the entity wholly-owned by the founding partners and senior executives that held the Class C shares were modified to create an independent committee to approve any share redemptions or repurchases beneficially owned by the founding partners within the vehicle (including the redemption of Class C shares of Stone Co.).
-As such, as of , 2018, all outstanding Class C Shares held by the founding partners were reclassified to equity in our financial statements.
+In January 2018, the terms of the articles of association of the entity wholly owned by the founding partners and senior executives that held the Class C shares were modified to create an independent committee to approve any share redemptions or repurchases beneficially owned by the founding partners within the vehicle (including the redemption of Class C shares of Stone Co.).
+As such, as of January 31, 2018, all outstanding Class C shares held by the founding partners were reclassified to equity in our financial statements.

-In July 2018, we repurchased and immediately canceled 14,397 of the Class C shares.
-The total purchase price per Class C share is 90% of the price per Class A common share sold in this offering, after deducting underwriting discounts and commissions.
-Pursuant to the terms of the repurchase, the initial aggregate payment for this repurchase was R\$63.2 million and was paid upon repurchase, with an additional aggregate payment of R\$ million (assuming the midpoint of the range set forth on the cover of this prospectus) to be paid upon the closing of this offering.
+On July 17, 2018, we repurchased and immediately canceled 1,814,022 of the Class C shares.
+The total purchase price per Class C share amounted to 90% of the price per Class A common share sold in our initial public offering, after deducting underwriting discounts and commissions.
+Pursuant to the terms of the repurchase, the initial aggregate payment for this repurchase was R\$63.2 million and was paid upon repurchase, with an additional aggregate payment of R\$79.2 million paid to this entity.

-In addition, in connection with this offering, the Co-Investment Shares and Class C shares will be reclassified into common shares pursuant to our amended and restated Articles of Association.
+In addition, in connection with our initial public offering, the Co-Investment Shares and Class C shares were reclassified into common shares pursuant to our amended and restated Articles of Association.